radical-cybertools/radical.pilot/docs/source/tutorial/simple_bot.rst

 ..
 Let's discuss the above example.
 We define our executable as "/bin/echo," the
 .. simple UNIX command that writes arguments to standard output.
 Next, we need to
 .. provide the arguments.
-In this case, "I am CU number $CU_NO," would correspond
+In this case, "I am Task number $CU_NO," would correspond
 .. to typing ``/bin/echo 'I am task number $CU_NO'`` on command line.  ``$CU_NO``
 .. is an environment variable, so we will need to provide a value for it, as is
 .. done on the next line: ``{'CU_NO': i}``.
 Note that this block of code is in